-I.A The Basic Proof

-Step 1: There must be at least one uncaused reality that exists through itself.
-76
+I.A The Basic Proof Step 1: There must be at least one uncaused reality that exists through itself.
+58

-76 Aristotle first formulated this proof as an "Unmoved Mover" Proof in Book 8 of the Physics and Book 12 of the Metaphysics.
+58Aristotle first formulated this proof as an "Unmoved Mover" Proof in Book 8 of the Physics and Book 12 of the Metaphysics.
 The Proof was later expanded to the "Uncaused Cause" Proof by Thomas Aquinas and there are many versions of it today (see for example Lonergan 1992, Chapter 19).
 St. Thomas Aquinas discusses this in a variety of different places, but for the most-well known see Summa Theologica 1947, Pt.
 I, Q2, art.
 3.

-If there were not at least one uncaused reality in "the whole of reality," then "the whole of reality" would be constituted by only caused realities - that is, realities that require a cause to exist.
-If the whole of reality is constituted by caused realities (realities that must be caused by something outside of themselves), then the whole of reality (collectively) would itself be a caused reality - that is, a reality requiring a cause for its existence.
-This means that the whole of reality would have to have a real cause beyond itself in order to exist (without such a cause, the whole of reality would not exist - there would be nothing in existence).
-77 This state of affairs is intrinsically contradictory.
+- If there were not at least one uncaused reality in "the whole of reality," then "the whole of reality" would be constituted by only caused realities that is, realities that require a cause to exist. - This means that the whole of reality would have to have a real cause beyond itself in order to exist (without such a cause, the whole of reality would not exist there would be nothing in existence).59 - This state of affairs is intrinsically contradictory.
 How can there be a real cause beyond the whole of reality, if "the whole of reality" exhausts everything that is real?
-Obviously there can't be such a cause.
-Since "a real cause beyond the whole of reality" is intrinsically contradictory and since the whole of reality is not nothing (i.e. something does in fact exist), we must conclude that the whole of reality can not be constituted only by caused realities (which would collectively require a cause for their existence).
-Therefore , there must be at least one uncaused reality in the whole of reality.
-This uncaused reality must exist throughitself.
+Obviously there can't be such a cause. - Since "a real cause beyond the whole of reality" is intrinsically contradictory and since the whole of reality is not nothing (i.e. something does in fact exist), we must conclude that the whole of reality cannot be constituted only by caused realities (which would collectively require a cause for their existence). - Therefore, there must be at least one uncaused reality in the whole of reality.
+This uncaused reality must exist through itself.